 - Good listening and coaching skills

-- Experience in training
+- Experience with facilitation and training

 - Ability to work independently, take initiative, and work well in a team

 - Experience as an international volunteer is an asset

-- A commitment to gender equality and youth inclusion and volunteering
+- A commitment to gender equality and youth inclusion, and volunteering

 VOLUNTEER BENEFITS AND SUPPORT: